-Health Canada scientists have studied the human health effects of these compounds and have concluded that the addition of sugar alcohols and/or polydextrose to foods is safe and that they are effective sweetening or texturizing/bulking agents.
+Health Canada scientists have studied the human health effects of these compounds and have concluded that the addition of sugar alcohols and/or polydextrose to foods is safe and effective for their accepted purposes of use.
 It is known, however, that eating too much of these substances can cause gastro-intestinal discomfort and laxative effects.
 This is a result of sugar alcohols and polydextrose being poorly taken up from the gastrointestinal tract.
 The likelihood of such effects occurring is related to the amount consumed and, therefore, increases with the consumption of more than one product containing sugar alcohols and/or polydextrose.
 There is a wide variation, however, in sensitivity between individuals to these effects.
 Also, it is possible with frequent consumption of products containing sugar alcohols and/or polydextrose to develop a tolerance, and be able to increase consumption without experiencing adverse effects.

 In order to assist individuals in learning to recognize the amount of sugar alcohols and polydextrose they can tolerate, the Food and Drug Regulations (Sections B.01.018 and B.01.021) require that foods containing sugar alcohols and/or polydextrose carry a statement identifying their total content expressed in grams per serving of a stated size.
 In the case of those foods in which the product label carries a Nutrition Facts table, the Regulations require that the Nutrition Facts table show the amount of sugar alcohols added to the product.
 Consumers can then determine their potential intake of these substances from a food product and avoid intakes that they recognize in themselves as causing abdominal cramps and diarrhea.